equalitylabs/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 ![](/images/Curriculum_img_31.jpg)

 Some apps will ask to use your location only while the app is in use.
 An app is considered “in use” when you are actively using it in the foreground or when it's running idly in the background, which the status bar will indicate.
 Other apps will ask for access to your location even when they are not in use.
-Your operating system will remind you which apps have this access with pop-up notifications, triggered when an app uses your location in the background.<sup>9</sup>
+Your operating system will remind you which apps have this access with pop-up notifications, triggered when an app uses your location in the background.<a href="#index9"><sup>9</sup></a>

 ![](/images/Curriculum_img_32.jpg)